joelmacey/accelerated-data-pipelines/README.md

 * Provision the Required Storage Structure (5 minutes)
 * Provision the Curation Engine (5 minutes)
 * Provision the Stream Schedules (5 minutes)
-* Provision the Visualisation
 * Provision Visualisation Lambdas (5 minutes)
+* Configure a sample curation entry and sample sql (5 minutes)
+    * Upload curation script to CodeCommit (5 minutes)
+    * Creating Curation Type in CurationDetails DynamoDB Table (5 minutes)
     * Initialise and use Elasticsearch / Kibana (5 minutes)
-* Configure a sample curation entry and sample sql (5 minutes)

 ## 1. Provisioning the Storage Structure
 * Go to the CloudFormation section of the AWS Console.